Children's Law Center Clinic

 Each semester, clinic students spend over 1,200 hours providing direct service to children and teens.
 The legal issues in cases often involve one or more of the following: high-conflict custody, education, status offenses, civil rights, and delinquency.
 Each eligible student observes court, interviews clients, visits clients at home or in facilities, and appears on the record in court.

-How do Chase Students Participate in the Clinic?
+How do NKU Chase Students Participate in the Children's Law Center Clinic?

 At the outset, students receive intensive training on substantive child and family law topics and court processes.
 Once oriented, students are assigned to actual cases.
 The clinical professor and the law students share joint responsibility for cases.
 With assistance and supervision, students participate in all aspects of cases and serve as lead counsel in court.
 Students begin with a 3-day boot camp covering substantive law and tours of the family court and the regional detention center.
 A weekly classroom component focuses on child and adolescent development, interviewing and counseling, case theory, negotiation, ethical issues related to representing child clients, and trial skills development.
 Students and the clinical professor also participate in case conferencing sessions with the CLC staff attorneys, taking advantage of their specialized knowledge and skill.
 In addition to their litigation responsibilities, students participate in research projects, policy pieces and community education.